 Creating Policy-as-Code Governance Rules

-A Policy-as-Code governance rule allows you to define custom compliance and security policies that Firefly will enforce across your cloud infrastructure and IaC deployments.
+Firefly provides two approaches for creating custom compliance and security policies that will be enforced across your cloud infrastructure and IaC deployments.
 These rules help ensure your cloud resources adhere to your organization's standards, security requirements, and best practices.
 Once created, Firefly will continuously evaluate your infrastructure against these policies and flag any violations, helping you maintain governance at scale.
-These policies are also applied during IaC deployments to prevent non-compliant resources from being created in the first place.

 1. Open Governance page: In the Firefly app, go to Governance page.
 This page allows you to manage all your governance policies.